LLevella/mmio/README.md

 ## CSM
 Compressed sparse mixed format is similar to the CSR and CSC formats, but upper triangle use CSC and lower use CRS formats.
-It is specified by 3 arrays:
+It is specified by next arrays:
 * d - diagonal elements values,
 * l - elements values,
 * il - indexes of the row's first element in the a,